 Conservation Programme Project Officer

-• Support the development and implementation of the IUCN's Programme in Eastern Europe, North and Central Asia with specific emphasis on the Valuing and Conserving Nature Programme Area
+• Support IUCN's work in Eastern Europe, North and Central Asia with specific emphasis on conservation outcomes under the Valuing and Conserving Nature Programme Area;

-• Assist in identification of programme priorities and project development opportunities
+• Assist in programme development and identification of project opportunities;

-• Coordinate and manage projects under the IUCN ECARO Valuing and Conserving Nature Programme Area, with a particular focus on protected and conserved areas governance and management
+• Coordinate and manage projects under the Valuing and Conserving Nature Programme Area in the region, with a focus on conservation planning and benefits;

-• Ensure high quality project planning and reporting, including preparing and monitoring work plans, budgets, and technical reports
+• Ensure high-quality project planning and reporting, including preparing service contracts, work plans, budgets, and reports and monitoring teams and experts;

 The gross annual salary for this position is 28.800 EUR subject to deductions for social security contributions and health insurance, and before tax.

-• BSc degree (or higher) in environmental sciences
+• Bachelor degree (or higher) in environmental sciences;

-• Good knowledge of IUCN global standards on protected and conserved areas
+• Good knowledge of IUCN standards and tools on conservation planning;

-• Good knowledge of global and regional nature conservation policy, with specific emphasis on protected areas
+• Good knowledge of global and regional nature conservation policy and priorities;

-• Ability to cope with varied workload and flexible working hours
+• Ability to cope with a varied workload and flexible working hours;

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.